OpenDSA/OpenDSA/RST/en/PIFLA/NonRegular.rst

 Regular languages can be represented in any of several interchangeable ways.
-Some nonregular languages can be proved such using tools like the Pumping Lemma, and closure properties.
+Some nonregular languages can be proved such using tools like the Pumping Lemma and closure properties.

 These facts should lead us to ask some broader questions.
 In particular, is every language either regular or nonregular?